Rotaerk/haskellTutorial/Chapter1.md

 - Character Literals: `'a'`, `','`, `'\n'` (the "newline" character), `'\65'` (the character with Unicode numeric representation 65; equivalent to `'A'`)
 - String Literals: `"Hello World"`, `"\65\65\65"` (equivalent to `"AAA"`), `"Three\nLine\nString"`

+**Note:** In the earlier examples of Haskell expressions, we saw some Boolean values, namely `True` and `False`.
+While single-symbol values, these are not literals.
+We'll cover what these are later.

 Variables and Declarations
 --------------------------